-Securing a suitable company to work with to provide a cultural audit has been a key target this year.
-Several potential companies were identified early in the year that could support a cultural audit piece of work: Peter Quinn Consulting were considered to have a 'best fit' to our organisational values, in terms of their approach to audit and were commissioned in late March to undertake the work.
-Key themes within the report focused on both longer-term outcomes and 'quick wins' and following discussion at Executive level and with the EDI Committee, three key areas for focus have been highlighted to form the new EDI action plan (below):
+Securing a suitable company to work with, to provide a cultural audit has been a key target this year.
+Several potential companies were identified early in the year that could support a cultural audit piece of work.
+Peter Quinn Consulting were considered to have a 'best fit' to our organisational values, in terms of their approach to audit, and were commissioned in late March to undertake the work.
+Key themes within the report focused on both longer-term outcomes and 'quick wins' and following discussion at Executive level and with the Equality, Diversity, and Inclusion Committee, three key areas for focus have been highlighted to form the new EDI action plan.
+They are:

-- Equality Impact Assessment (EqIA)
+- Equality Impact Assessment (EqIA).

-- Data
+- Data.

-- Visual representation (Marketing)
+- Visual representation (Marketing).